LordOfTrident/sort-visualization/README.md

 * [Make](#make)

 ## Introduction
-Pretty boring huh.
-I have written a similar program in C++ with SDL2 before, but the code was very bad and it was a while ago, so i decided to practice some more and write this.
+i- uhhh made something similar a while ago but it was bad and OLD!!!! this may leak 5 gigabytes of your memory (i wrote this in C)

 ## Quickstart
 ```sh